 There are many farmer’s markets on all the islands.
 And almost always, the fishermen, who arrive, at 5:00 AM, fresh fish on ice, are sold out by 7:00 AM!

 Local fruits and vegetables are abundant.
 They are delicious and grow year-round due to the favorable weather in Hawai’i.
 Generally, if it does not grow year-round, it will have a longer growing season here than most places.

 Avocados, papayas, and bananas grow year-round.
-As does lettuce, many leafy greens and root vegetables like carrots, onions and potatoes of all varieties.
+So does lettuce, many leafy greens, and root vegetables like carrots, onions, and potatoes of all varieties.
 Maui Sweet Onions are renowned by chefs everywhere.

 Summer and winter squashes have long growing seasons, whereas spinach does not last as long.
 But while it grows, it is phenomenally tender.